All You Need to Know About Bird Watching in the Azores

 Azores Birdwatching: An Island Archipelago of Rare Avian Treasures

 For the avid bird identifier, Portugal is a no-brainer to visit for inspiration and epic birdwatching.
 However, Azores birdwatching is equally — if not more appealing — as this uniquely situated island archipelago located just off the coast of mainland Portugal is the host of myriad majestic and magical winged wonders.

-Specifically, the Azores has reported close to 400 bird species spotted within its borders — an astounding amount for such a relatively small and more off the map locale.
-One of the greatest things about birdwatching in the Azores is that it is a less-explored avian admiring destination, which means less crowds of people and more peaceful places to truly get to experience Azores birds in unspoiled wilderness and their natural habitats — at peace and amid stillness and silence.
+Specifically, the Azores has reported close to 400 bird species spotted within its borders — an astounding amount for such a relatively small and more off-the-map locale.
+One of the greatest things about birdwatching in the Azores is that it is a less-explored avian admiring destination, which means fewer crowds of people and more peaceful places to truly get to experience Azores birds in the unspoiled wilderness and their natural habitats — at peace and amid stillness and silence.
 Sounds like heaven, right?

 The Perfect Combo: Under the Radar Locale and Rare Bird Species

 Part of how the Azores has become host to such an astoundingly vast amount of birds is the fact that it enjoys a central position which means that several rare migratory species make the Azores a stop on their itineraries while on the move each season.

 In fact, the Azores Bullfinch, known to be among the rarest birds in all of Europe, is often found on the island of São Miguel, Azores.
 The gorgeous and tucked-away island archipelago is also home to several of the largest colonies of Cory’s Shearwater and Roseate Terns.
 Also among the Azores birds to set on your must-see list, is the classic favorite: the Atlantic Canary!
 And that is just to name a few.